 The difference between these two is owning something versus actually being something:

 You made it around the track in under a minute -- you're fast!

 How's your fast going?
-Are you hungry?
+Are you getting hungry?

 See the difference?
 "Your" is possessive and "you're" is a contraction of "you are."

-3) Its vs. It's
+3. Its vs. It's

 This one tends to confuse even the best of writers.
 "Its" is possessive and "it's" is a contraction of "it is."
-Lots of people get tripped up because "it's" has an 's after it -- which normally means something is possessive.
+Lots of people get tripped up because "it's" has an 's after it, which normally means something is possessive.
 But in this case, it's actually a contraction.

-4) Incomplete Comparisons
+4. Incomplete Comparisons

 This one drives me up a wall when I see it in the wild.
 Can you see what's wrong with this sentence?

 Faster, better, stronger ... than what?
 What are you comparing your car to?
 A horse?
 A competitor's car?
 An older model?